VaishnaviMantri09/Health-Care-Dashboard/README.md

 The application fetches patient data from the Coalition Technologies Patient Data API and populates the UI accordingly.
 The focus is exclusively on displaying information for Jessica Taylor.

+## Technologies Used:
+1.HTML5
+2.CSS3 (with Flexbox/Grid)
+3.JavaScript (ES6+)
+4.Chart.js (for blood pressure graph)
+5.Postman (for API requests and to Fetch API)

+## API Information
+API Base URL: Coalition Technologies Patient Data API Documentation (https://documenter.getpostman.com/view/11861104/2sA35G42ve)
+GET request is made to retrieve patient data.
+Filtering: Only data for Jessica Taylor is fetched and displayed.

 ## Prerequisites

 Before you begin, ensure you have the following installed: